 Look for traits, characteristics consistent over time, like personality, physical features, etc.

 Personality traits – extroverted vs introverted, nice or mean, calm or neurotic.

 Attachment style developed during childhood continues into adulthood, it could be – secure/insecure/avoidant

 We are born with genetic predispositions towards certain traits and growing up with our biological parents just reinforces those traits.

 What you see is what you get in your partner forever.

 - Nature (genetics) plays a stronger role in personality than nurture.
 Nurture definitely can enhance or curb personality traits.

 - Traits like height, extroversion, intelligence, emotional stability are highly inheritable, others like religiousness are not.

-- The best way to know one’s personality to is to ask friends/family members for a personality report like big five, the person themselves and their love are just too biased to give an accurate judgement.
+- The best way to know one’s personality to is to ask friends/family members for a personality report like big five, the person themselves and their love are just too biased to give an accurate judgment.

-They also seem to face unfortunate events from their environment which on surface appear as bad luck.
+They also seem to face unfortunate events from their environment which on the surface appear as bad luck.